foundation/foundation-emails/docs/pages/sass-guide.md

 ## Installing

-Run the Foundation CLI as a one-off command using [npx](https://www.npmjs.com/package/npx), it’s super easy to fire up a blank Foundation for Emails project.
+Run the Foundation CLI as a one-off command using [npx](https://www.npmjs.com/package/npx), it's super easy to fire up a blank Foundation for Emails project.
 Move into the folder you store your projects in, and then run this command:

 ```bash
 npx foundation-cli new --framework emails